-The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year \ast
+The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year

-Plan of Action Achievements To increase the number of books and reputed journals and magazines for college library.
+Plan of Action Achievements To encourage teachers in organising seminars and making research proposals Two national seminars organised, and one Minor Research Project proposal sent to UGC To renovate the outdoor playground of the college for betterment of sports facilities provided to the students.
+Proposal granted by the Governing Body To increase the number of books and reputed journals and magazines for college library.
 Departments were entrusted to prepare lists of required books, and books were purchased.
+To introduce Smart Class Proposal granted by Governing Body and proposals from several firms sought